About this Tour

 Monument Valley

 After driving through the 17 mile loop for the scenic drive, take a hike to stretch your legs while seeing buttes that reach heights over 1,000 feet.
-This is also where they filmed the scene in Forest Gump where he runs across the country.
-Don’t forget to bring your camera as this landscape is considered by NASA as of the most photographed places in the world.
+This is also where they filmed the scene in Forrest Gump where he runs across the country.

 Flagstaff